 We have fished out many odd objects, but one special object that we remember was a bag full of money.
 Unfortunately, it turned out to be false money.

-What’s your plans for the next 6 months or year?
+What’re your plans for Plastic Whale over the next 6 months or so?

 You have expanded to Rotterdam – any future plans to grow any further?

 Certainly.
 Our ambition is to create economic value from plastic waste in various parts of the world, especially in developing countries where the problem of plastic waste is worst.
 By creating value from the waste we give an economic impulse to the local community and attack the problem of plastic waste at the same time.
 Stay tuned, because we will announce more about our international plans soon!

 A plastic whale fishing trip for tourists costs €25 per person.
 As a company we are financially self-sustaining; we are not dependent on any subsidies.
 We have four main sources of income: company sponsorships, company plastic fishing events, exploitation of the boats (tourists and private boat rentals) and giving a lot of presentations about the way we created a fast-growing social enterprise from scratch.

 How can a reader learn more about ocean plastics?

 We cover a lot of news items on our Facebook, Twitter, GooglePlus and Instagram accounts.
 Also, The Ocean Clean Up does wonderful work and create great content about this.
 The Plastic Soup Foundation gives a really nice overview of information regarding this subject as well.